-MEDP 1044 Anatomy and Physiology 4 cr.
-Sem: F 7.5 Lec.
+MEDP 1044 Anatomy and Physiology

+7.5 Lec.
 Hrs./week in accordance with Arkansas Dept. of Career Education Requirements

 Available only to high school students enrolled in the ASU Mid-South Secondary Technical Center, this course is a foundation for understanding the principles of maintaining positive health and understanding deviations from the normal, and it includes anatomy and physiology of the human body in all its systems.